basillatif/lmu-cmsi-386/homework3/written-exercises.md

 ## Problem 3

 F is a pointer to a function that takes in 2 arguments.
 THe first argument is a pointer to an anonymous function that takes in a double and an array of doubles and returns a double.
-The second argument is a double. \*f is called with multiple arguments, the first being a double
+The second argument is a double. \*f is called with multiple arguments, the first being a double and the rest being unspecified